To send money from Australia to Indonesia, you should use a money transfer service instead of a bank for the best exchange rate and lowest fees.

 Costs for sending money to Indonesia from Australia

 - Service fee.
-How much the money transfer service charges to send money to Indonesia depends on various factors, including how much is being sent, how it is to be delivered, and how the transaction was funded.
+The amount of money a money transfer service charges to send to Indonesia will vary depending on the amount of money being sent, how it is being delivered, and how the transaction is being funded.

 - Delivery fee.
-Having money delivered to the recipient’s address typically costs more.
+Charged to have cash delivered to the recipient’s address.

 - Exchange rate.
-If you send a large amount of money, the exchange rate can significantly impact how much the recipient will get.
+When you send large amounts of money abroad, the exchange rate can significantly impact how much your recipient will get.

 Looking for other options?

 Alternative ways to send money to Indonesia from Australia

 Should you need an alternative to an international money transfer service, here are some of the best options.

 - Bank transfer.
 Convenient but more expensive and generally slower than an international money transfer service.